CChirpy/pancake-chicken/README.md

 # Pancake Chicken

-🚧 This project is still under development!
+🚧 This project is still under development! 🚧

 Pancake Chicken is a chatbot designed to function as a virtual pet.
-It enables players to care for and interact with small digital creatures through a website or Discord integration.

 ## Tools
 - [Node.js](https://nodejs.org/en)